-The beliefs and assumptions about literacy at BCS are guided by research on what students should know and be able to do, best teaching practices, valid and reliable assessment and on the knowledge of experienced educators.
+The beliefs and assumptions about literacy at BCS are guided by research on what students should know and be able to do, best teaching practices that inspire a love a literature, valid and reliable assessment, the knowledge of experienced educators, and a partnership between home and school.

 Effective literacy education involves guiding children through a variety of literary experiences and not just following a set program.
-Our role as teachers is to design the program our children need using a Comprehensive Literacy Framework, which is the basis of all literacy instruction at BCS; it is based on the way children learn.
-It contains a variety of instructional approaches and experiences that allow students to develop as independent readers, writers and thinkers.
+Our role as teachers is to design the program our children need using a Balanced Literacy Framework - The Teachers College Reading and Writing Project (TCRWP), which is aligned to the Common Core Learning Standards, and is the basis of all literacy instruction at BCS; it is based on the way children learn.
+Developed by Lucy Calkins, it contains a variety of instructional approaches and experiences that allow students to develop as independent readers, writers and thinkers.
 Using a variety of texts within a collaborative environment, students receive continuous feedback about their learning.
 Students learn to read, write and speak successfully when a variety of instructional approaches are made available.
 Within this framework students are provided with as many opportunities as possible to engage with texts by reading, listening, and responding.
 Students discuss their thinking in whole groups, small groups or pairs.

-The beliefs and assumptions about literacy at BCS are guided by research on what students should know and be able to do, best teaching practices, valid and reliable assessment and on the knowledge of experienced educators.
-The Literacy Framework is comprised of strategies that are diverse and that complement each other.
-The main components of the Literacy Framework are Reading Workshop (Read Aloud; Shared Reading; Guided Reading; Independent Reading); Writing Workshop (Interactive Writing; Guided Writing and Independent Writing); and Language & Word Study, which include spelling and vocabulary instruction.
+Balanced Literacy is comprised of strategies that are diverse and that complement each other.
+The main components are Reading Workshop (Read Aloud; Shared Reading; Guided Reading; Independent Reading); Writing Workshop (Interactive Writing; Guided Writing and Independent Writing); and Language &Word Study, which include spelling and vocabulary instruction.

-Reading workshop is an instructional model that focuses on the strengths and needs of each individual reader.
+Reading workshop is an instructional model that focuses on the strengths and needs of each individual reader through exposure to a wide variety of texts.
 Teachers model reading behaviors through reading texts out loud and provide direct instruction on strategic reading through guided small group reading.
 Students are given time to read, an opportunity to choose their reading selections, and time to talk about books and strategies during readers workshop, through independent reading and literature discussion.